Iinaus/nodejs_rest_api/README.md

 1. Create `.env` in project root and add JWT SECRET to the file `JWT_SECRET=XXXXXXXXXXXX`
 2. Install dependencies with command `npm install`
-3. Run the project from the with command `npm run dev`
+3. Run the project with command `npm run dev`

 ## API documentation